hsfl/artemis-software/raspberrypi/radio/COSMOS/README.md

-# KeAo - RFM69HCW on Raspberry Pi using wiringPi and COSMOS
+# RFM69HCW on Raspberry Pi using wiringPi and COSMOS

 The `rfm69` directory belongs in the `~/cosmos/source/projects/` directory.